sergiosolorzano/Unity-Dicom-3DRender/README.md

 Each scene was not extended in full because this is a prototype and as such it was used determine the viability of the approach for our purposes.
 This project is therefore not supported.

-Project collaborator and donator of dicom images: [TBD].
+Project collaborator and donor of dicom images: [TBD].
 Project currently has no dicom images, we are awaiting for these to be anonymized and will be uploaded soon.

 ## Project Software
 Unity version: Unity 2020.3.36f1, Build Platform PC Standalone